 3. Rank Ideas by a Particular Market Segment

 - Challenge: All support isn't created equal.
-You may need to segment supporters by free vs. paid, user type, NPS or even location.
+You may need to segment voters by free vs. paid, user type, NPS or even location.

-- Challenge: When evaluating supporters for a single idea, you may need to only email supporters who are on a particular account or a specific user type.
+- Challenge: When evaluating voters for a single idea, you may need to only email voters who are on a particular account or a specific user type.

-- Solution: If you are using our User and Account Trait feature, filter supporters on an idea by account, type, MRR, etc. This can help you build an email list if you only want to contact Owners who support a particular idea, or message all the supporters on a specific account that want an idea.
+- Solution: If you are using our User and Account Trait feature, filter voters on an idea by account, type, MRR, etc. This can help you build an email list if you only want to contact Owners who voted for a particular idea or message all the voters on a specific account that want an idea.

 Those just a few ideas for how to use our Analysis Export to make data-driven decisions.